MantisVision/webUtils/docs/integrationguide.md

 	 */
 	update(uvs,indices,vertices)
 	{
 		// Note!
-You may first update the texture and then geometry or vice versa.
-You'll probably need to test
+You may first need to update the texture and only then the geometry or vice versa.
+You'll probably need
-		// and find out what is the best way for you. this.texture.update();
+		// to test and find out what produces the most stable result. this.texture.update();
 		this.geometry.setUV(uvs);
 		this.geometry.setIndices(indices);